simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

     `FALSE`.

 `NameIDFormat`
 :   The `NameIDFormat` this SP should receive.
+This may be specified as either a string or an array, but if an array
+    is given, the first format specified will be the one requested during an authentication request.

-The three most commonly
-    used values are:
+:   The three most commonly used values are:

 :   1.  `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`
     2.  `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`